- NAME: Vanessa Williams

 Williams returned to Syracuse in the fall, and continued to study theater and music.
 Around this time, she was asked her to participate in the Miss Greater Syracuse pageant.
 Initially hesitant to enter the competition, Williams decided to compete, winning easily.
 She went on to be crowned Miss New York in 1983.

-On September 14, 1983, six months after entering her first beauty pageant, Williams made history when she was crowned he first African-American Miss America.
+On September 17, 1983, six months after entering her first beauty pageant, Williams made history when she was crowned the first African-American Miss America.
 Her prize included a $25,000 scholarship, as well as instant fame and a variety of product endorsements.
 As she came to the end of her year-long reign in July of 1984, Williams found herself in the midst of a scandal.
-The photos Chiapel took during Williams' freshman year, which the beauty queen had not authorized for publication, were plastered on the pages of Penthouse magazine.
+The photos Chiapel took during Williams's freshman year, which the beauty queen had not authorized for publication, were plastered on the pages of Penthouse magazine.
 Horrified, the Miss America pageant board asked Williams to resign her post.

 profile name: Vanessa Williams profile occupation: